Hospital

 Talented specialists and researchers generate new knowledge at the college—from critical care and cardiology to ophthalmology and orthopedic surgery.
 We bring emerging therapies and technologies directly to our patients as they are developed.

-This year, VMX was in Orlando, and the MSU reception was held in Adega Gaucha Brazilian Steakhouse.
-After a few opening remarks from Dean Puschner, Dr. Meyers, and student Alexia Mazzarella, alums enjoyed catching up with one another over some great food.
+This year, the AVMA Convention was in Washington, DC, and the MSU reception was held at the Astro Beer Hall.
+After Dean Dodd welcomed everyone, alumni, friends, faculty, students, and staff enjoyed catching up with one another over great food and drinks— and some fun games!
 Here are some photos from the night: